MartinDrab/IRPMon/README.md

 <h1>IRPMon</h1>
 <p>
 The goal of the tool is to monitor requests received by selected device objects or kernel drivers.
 The tool is quite similar to IrpTracker but has several enhancements.
-It supports 64-bit versions of Windows (no inline hooks are used, only moodifications to driver object structures are performed) and monitors IRP, FastIo, AddDevice, DriverUnload and StartIo requests.
+It supports 64-bit versions of Windows (no inline hooks are used, only modifications to driver object structures are performed) and monitors IRP, FastIo, AddDevice, DriverUnload and StartIo requests.
 </p>
 <p>
 The tool should compile fine in Microsoft Visual Studio 2013.
 MSVS 2015 seems to cause problems due to tons of warnings.
 I will have a look at the problem soon.
 </p>
 <h2>How to Test It</h2>
 <p>
-To test the program, you may compile it and than use the <strong>irpmonconsole</strong> applicaton.
+To test the program, you may compile it and than use the <strong>irpmonconsole</strong> application.
 If you cannot or do not want to compile the project yourself, use the binaries in the <code>binaries</code>
 </p>
 <ol>
 <li>Install the driver by <code>irpmonconsole --install</code> </li>